ufrisk/kaslrfinder/readme.md

 * `kaslrfinder.exe -sig 01809a015580010 -sigbase 0xFFFFF80878880000 -size 0x0005D000`

+Displayed the measured default time threshold (-v = verbose) and measure the timing for address 0xFFFFF80000000000 (-gettime)

+* `kaslrfinder.exe -v -gettime 0xFFFFF80000000000`

+Set a custom measurement threshold.
+This value should be inside the range between executable and non-executable memory.

+* `kaslrfinder.exe -threshold 0x90`

 Signatures:
 ===========
 The best way to find the addresses required to generate the signatures is by using pcileech.
 Just insert the pcileech kernel module into the target computer.
 Then use the wx64_driverinfo module.